 The Naval Aviation Simulation Model is a computer-based simulation model that quantitatively assesses airfield and airspace capacity, analyzing a wide range of military aviation operational alternatives, under proposed alternatives.
-The Proposed Action would add an additional 35 or 36 Growler aircraft to the existing Electronic Attack community at Ault Field, for a total of 117 or 118 Growler aircraft.
 All action alternatives would result in an increase in total annual airfield operations over the No Action Alternative at the NAS Whidbey Island complex, with operations split between Ault Field and OLF Coupeville.
 Growler operations would be conducted in a manner similar to current Navy aircraft training missions conducted at the NAS Whidbey Island complex.
-Annual airfield operations would increase approximately

-45 percent to 46 percent (depending on the alternative and scenario selected) over the No Action Alternative to support the addition of 35 or 36 new aircraft assigned to Ault Field.
+Annual airfield operations would increase approximately 29 percent to 33 percent (depending on the alternative and scenario selected) over the No Action Alternative.